 If cancer has spread to another location in the body, it is called metastatic cancer.
 The most common place for testicular cancer to spread is the retroperitoneum.

 Patients with this diagnosis are encouraged to talk with doctors who are experienced in treating this stage of cancer, because there can be different opinions about the best treatment plan.
-Patients may want to talk with doctors experienced in the treatment of metastatic testicular cancer, including seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
+Patients may want to talk with doctors experienced in the treatment of metastatic testicular cancer, including getting a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
 This discussion may include clinical trials studying new treatments.
+However, testicular cancer is fast-growing, so it is important to start treatment right away.
+If a second is wanted, patients should talk with a doctor within 1 or 2 weeks.

 Clinical stage II non-seminoma testicular cancer